Deborah A. Abbott, PhD

 Catherine B. W. Desmarais, CG

-Catherine is the immediate past Vice-President of the Association of Professional Genealogists (APG) and has previously served on the board of the Council for the Advancement of Forensic Genealogy.
-She has a master’s degree in Education from the University of Vermont, and has taught at the Salt Lake Institute of Genealogy, the Genealogical Institute of Pittsburgh, and the Forensic Genealogy Institute.
+Catherine is a past Vice-President of the Association of Professional Genealogists (APG).
+She is a founding member of APG’s Forensic Genealogy Special Interest Group (ForGen SIG).
+After a long tenure on the program committee of APG’s New England chapter, she now serves in the same capacity for APG’s ForGen SIG.
+She has a master’s degree in Education from the University of Vermont and has taught at the Salt Lake Institute of Genealogy, the Genealogical Institute of Pittsburgh, the Forensic Genealogy Institute, and the Federation of Genealogical Societies conference, as well as local and regional venues.
 Her research and writing has been published in the National Genealogical Society Quarterly, Crossroads, and the Association of Professional Genealogists Quarterly.

 Paul K. Graham, AG, CG, CGL